 DOLLAR

-The DOLLAR function converts a number to text using the currency format, with the appropriate currency symbol and commas where necessary.
-This function is useful for displaying numeric data in financial reports or invoices in a clear and readable format.
+The DOLLAR function converts a number to text in currency format with the currency symbol and commas.
+It is useful for displaying numeric data in financial reports or invoices.
+The function helps present numbers in a clear and readable format.

 Syntax 🔗